Stand in the River of Grace

 Interestingly, there is fresh water flowing into the Dead Sea continuously.
 The Jordan River and several other streams feed into the Dead Sea.
 But the Dead Sea has no outlet.
 And because it has no outlet, the fresh water comes in and sits there idly, and the hot desert sun evaporates it all.

 Our goal in this series is to keep you from becoming a Dead Sea person.
 What's a Dead Sea person?
-This is a person who receives fresh blessings, fresh resources, fresh provisions from God on a regular basis, ...
+This is a person who receives fresh blessings, fresh resources, ...

 This sermon is available to purchase a la carte or